AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Average Cost of Car Insurance in New Jersey

-At $1,334 per year for full coverage, New Jersey’s average cost of car insurance is around 27 percent higher than the national average, according to 2020 data published by the National Association of Insurance Commissioners.
-This puts the state at No. 7 in the U.S. for the highest average cost of auto insurance.
+At $2,432 per year for full coverage, New Jersey’s average cost of car insurance is right around the national average.
+However, minimum coverage in the state costs about double than the national average.
 Let’s examine how much you might pay on average for various demographics and locations in New Jersey.

 By City